 Don’t have fresh chili?
 Sprinkle in some dried red chili flakes.
 Alternatively, if you aren’t a fan of spice, feel free to omit.

-Enjoy this soup for a nice light lunch or part of multi course meal.
+Enjoy this soup for a nice light lunch or part of a multi-course meal.

 Hope you love this vegan asparagus soup recipe as much as we do!